videosdk-live/videosdk-docs/react_native_docs/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track.md

 import { createMicrophoneAudioTrack } from "@videosdk.live/react-native-sdk";

 let customTrack = await createMicrophoneAudioTrack({

   // highlight-next-line
-  // It will be the id of the mic from which the voice should be captured. microphoneId : 'mic-id' // OPTIONAL

-  // highlight-next-line
   // This will accept the voice profile you want to capture.